UX Renewal of Kids line up

 Background

-Due to poor sales of kids' products, HQ decides to stop marketing in Japan.
+Due to poor sales, HQ planned to stop kids’ product marketing in Japan.

 Mission